 White cotton blouse - plain – revere style – non fitted (worn tucked in)

-Plain-knit charcoal grey cardigan and/or V-neck pullover.
-Light grey fashion cardigans are not acceptable.
+Plain-knit mid-grey cardigan and/or V-neck pullover.
+Fashion cardigans are not acceptable.

 Plain opaque black tights.

 Plain dark grey knee-length straight skirt (made from polyester/viscose, not stretchy fabric).
 Before purchase, please ensure that the skirt is of the correct length for the height of your daughter. or

 Plain black straight-leg trousers – no wide belt, buckles, or other decoration and definitely no black jeans.

 Science overall, royal blue, with initials embroidered on right-hand side where a breast pocket would be.

 Plain (no logos of any kind) black outdoor coat, mac or duffle coat Faux fur, leather or suede coats are not permitted.

 Plain black shoes suitable and safe for the school environment.
 (Please avoid unsuitable heels and extremes of fashion.)
 Ankle boots may only be worn with trousers.